dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.4.6 is a security patch.
-Please upgrade as soon as possible.
+Version 2.5.0 introduces a number of new features.

 == Donating ==